Power of two

+By comparison, powers of two with negative exponents are fractions: for positive integer n, 2^{−n} is one half multiplied by itself n times.
+Thus the first few negative powers of 2 are 1/2, 1/4, 1/8, 1/16, etc. Sometimes these are called inverse powers of two because each is the multiplicative inverse of a positive power of two.

+Base of the binary numeral system

 Because two is the base of the binary numeral system, powers of two are common in computer science.
 Written in binary, a power of two always has the form 100...000 or 0.00...001, just like a power of 10 in the decimal system.